-Note The following instructions describe how to set the Allow Clear Text Passwords attribute.
-For SESM to work with NDS, this attribute must be enabled.
+Setting the Allow Clear Text Passwords Attribute

+For SESM to work with NDS, the Allow Clear Text Passwords attribute must be enabled.
 This attribute allows transmission of bind requests that include passwords over nonencrypted connections.
 By default, only passwords exchanged over SSL connections are encrypted.
-The allow clear text password attribute is a property of the LDAP Group object of a server.
+The Allow Clear Text Passwords attribute is a property of the LDAP Group object of a server.